-The Steering Committee of the National Rural Assembly constitutes the leadership of the Assembly and its unincorporated governance.
+The Steering Committee of the Rural Assembly constitutes the leadership of the Assembly and its unincorporated governance.

-The composition of the Steering Committee grew out of the 2007 convening of the National Rural Assembly, which appointed a working group of organizations to make recommendations about future structure and activities.
+The composition of the Steering Committee grew out of the 2007 convening of the Rural Assembly, which appointed a working group of organizations to make recommendations about future structure and activities.
 This group grew into the Steering Committee and has been expanded subsequently.

-- Center for Rural Strategies, Dee Davis, Chairperson
+Center for Rural Strategies, Dee Davis, Chairperson

 The Steering Committee reaches decisions through a consensus-building process, reflecting the values and ideals expressed in the Rural Compact.

 The Center for Rural Strategies serves as the fiscal agent for the Assembly and is responsible for programmatic and fiscal operations.
-The Center for Rural Strategies engages numerous organizational partners to carry out the work of the National Rural Assembly.
+The Center for Rural Strategies engages numerous organizational partners to carry out the work of the Rural Assembly.

 How can I participate?

-- Sign up to be a member and participant.
-By joining the National Rural Assembly, you’ll receive periodic updates on rural policy initiatives, funding opportunities, regional and national activities, and other rural news.
+Sign up to be a member and participant.
+By joining the Rural Assembly, you’ll receive periodic updates on rural policy initiatives, funding opportunities, regional and national activities, and other rural news.
 You’ll also get information about specific actions you can take on behalf of better rural policy.

-The National Rural Assembly began as part of the W.K.
+The Rural Assembly began as part of the W.K.
 Kellogg Foundation’s Rural People, Rural Policy initiative in 2007.
 That year, 350 rural leaders convened outside Washington, D.C., and used an interactive decision-making and discussion process to identify key challenges and opportunities for effective rural policy.

 A group of leaders emerged from this first convening to take these findings and make recommendations for further action.
-These groups formed into the National Rural Assembly Steering Committee.
-In 2008 the National Rural Assembly convened to endorse the Rural Compact and the Policy Opportunity Snapshots, which laid out policy recommendations for each of the four rural principles.
+These groups formed the Rural Assembly Steering Committee.
+In 2008 the Rural Assembly convened to endorse the Rural Compact and the Policy Opportunity Snapshots, which laid out policy recommendations for each of the four rural principles.
 In the following year, the Assembly presented these recommendations to the Executive and Legislative branches of the federal government and began laying plans for working to deepen policy makers’ knowledge about rural issues.